Billing refactor

 Account details

-The bottom contained saved payment methods.
-This is where Auto Pay is managed, but no one would like know.
+The bottom held saved payment methods.
+This is where Auto Pay is managed, but no one would likely know.

 Baseline usability

-Before we began we did usability testing to get a baseline measurement of certain tasks.
+We did baseline usability testing of certain tasks.
 The findings did not surprise the design team.

 Other findings